nelhage/blog.nelhage.com/content/post/systems-at-capacity/index.md

 Fortunately, while the details vary a lot and matter immensely, I've found there's a lot of common trends and themes, both as concerns what goes wrong, and what you can do to improve the situation.
 This post is attempt to summarize that landscape that exists in my head and commit some of those patterns and trends to a single document.
 My hope is that it will help engineers who are encountering some of these problems for the first few times in a new application put them in context, and find pointers to prior art or concepts that may be valuable.

 Of necessity, any such writeup is at a fairly high and abstracted level.
 In order to actually apply these tools, you typically need a detailed knowledge of the specifics of your application.
 I'm hopeful the breadcrumbs and case studies here will be helpful in making connections, but there's no substitute for *also* having good domain expertise.
 That said, I've found that once you understand the details of your system (or as you learn them), it can be tremendously valuable to have a broader framework to hang those facts onto and organize your understanding.
-It's my hope that I've done a passable job conveying how I think about this problem space in a way that might help you build your own map of the landscape of "systems at capacity" and inform your own engineering.
-Let me know if this lands for you.
+It's my hope that I've done a passable job conveying how I think about this problem space in a way that might help you build your own map of the landscape of "systems at capacity" and inform your own engineering practices.
+Let me know if it lands for you.